redinger/experiment/NOTES.md

 namespace.

 A client app consists of:

 - HTML skeleton for site frame and place holder divs for app modules
 - Application javascript files
 - Model templates for dynamic rendering
 - Boostrap data for the specific sub-view being requested [This means the server needs to have a way of determining what data is being rendered and some duplication of URL parsing between server and client]

 The server exposes various APIs to clients:

 - /api/root/...  - A backbone API to enable fetching and updating of models
 - /api/embed/...  - A submodel backbone extension API for embedded models
 - /api/suggest/... - A set of autoSuggest AJAX APIs for helping the UI
 - /api/chart/... - Renders chart content for various model / data types
 - /api/events/calendar - Renders a calendar of reminders or past events
 - /api/events/upcoming - Renders a calendar of reminders or past events

+## Technical Architecture

+- Clojure+Noir Server Side Logic
+  - Uses MongoDB Document Store for Persistence
+  - Exports a Backbone.js compatible REST API (+ Backbone.Embedded extension)
+  - Exports higher-level API for autocomplete, suggests, search, etc.
+  - Internal Client-Server model architecture (experiment.infra.models)
+  - Supports server-generated pages for parts of the application
+  - Uses handlebars-clj to define templates in server-side code that can be used by the server or sent to the client
+- Coffeescript+Backbone Rich-Client Front-end
+  - Uses d3.js for data visualizations (see QIchart.js library)
+- Leverages Twitter Bootstrap for UI Elements

-## Models
+## Data Model

 The server manages and provides core and function-specific APIs for a rich-client model and some of the supplemental page logic.

 - User
 - Embedded Objects for various objects
    - Journals
    - Comments

 ### Schematic layer